smeup/jariko/docs/development.md

 ### Program Search Directories

-In order to pass a list of directories containing your sources, you can use the -psd option (Program Search Drectories) with a comma separated list of directories:
+In order to pass a list of directories containing your sources, you can use the -psd option (Program Search Directories) with a comma separated list of directories:

 ```
 java -jar rpgJavaInterpreter-core-all.jar -psd /dir/one,/dir/two MYRPG [parameters]